robinbecher/digital-learning-imbit/README.md

 ## Description

-The learning platform consists of four distinct parts:
+The learning platform consists of four distinct parts: brillianIDEAS, brillianCRM, brillianICM, Mediawiki
-* brillianIDEAS
-* brillianCRM
-* brillianICM
-* Mediawiki

 ## Getting Started and Links to Documentation